MAY 16

 Why Is My Skin Dry Even When I Moisturize?

-- You're not exfoliating enough.
+- You're not exfoliating enough, or you're exfoliating too much.
 Dead skin cells may gather over time on the surface, leaving your skin feeling and looking rather dry.
+On the flip side, if you over-exfoliate, the skin's barrier can be compromised and lose moisture quickly.

 - Harsh soaps can strip your moisture barrier, leading to low moisture retention.
 Soaps with isopropyl alcohol, fragrances, and sulfates tend to be the worst culprits.